Victory garden: Postwar

 In 1946, with the war over, many British residents did not plant victory gardens, in expectation of greater availability of food.
 However, shortages remained in the United Kingdom, and rationing remained in place for at least some food items until 1954.

-Land at the centre of the Sutton Garden Suburb in Sutton, London was first put to use as a victory garden during World War II; before then it had been used as a recreation ground with tennis courts.
+Land at the centre of the Sutton Garden Suburb in Sutton, London, was first put to use as a victory garden during World War II; before then it had been used as a recreation ground with tennis courts.
 The land continued to be used as allotments by local residents for more than 50 years until they were evicted by the then landowner in 1997.
 The land has since fallen into disuse.

-The Fenway Victory Gardens in the Back Bay Fens of Boston, Massachusetts, and the Dowling Community Garden in Minneapolis, Minnesota remain active as the last surviving public examples from World War II.
+The Fenway Victory Gardens in the Back Bay Fens of Boston, Massachusetts, and the Dowling Community Garden in Minneapolis, Minnesota, remain active as the last surviving public examples from World War II.
 Most plots in the Fenway Victory Gardens now feature flowers instead of vegetables while the Dowling Community Garden retains its focus on vegetables.

 Since the turn of the 21st century, interest in victory gardens has grown.
 A campaign promoting such gardens has sprung up in the form of new victory gardens in public spaces, victory garden websites and blogs, as well as petitions to renew a national campaign for the victory garden and to encourage the re-establishment of a victory garden on the White House lawn.
-In March 2009, First Lady Michelle Obama planted an 1100 sqft "Kitchen Garden" on the White House lawn, the first since Eleanor Roosevelt's, to raise awareness about healthy food.
+In March 2009, First Lady Michelle Obama planted a 1100 sqft "Kitchen Garden" on the White House lawn, the first since Eleanor Roosevelt's, to raise awareness about healthy food.

-During the first year of the COVID-19 pandemic, victory gardens regained some popularity during the COVID-19 lockdown in the United Kingdom, as a means of coping emotionally, as well as a way to mitigate the effects of panic buying and global supply chain issues, which caused food shortages.
+Victory gardens regained some popularity during the COVID-19 lockdown in the United Kingdom, as a means of coping emotionally, as well as a way to mitigate the effects of panic buying and global supply chain issues, which caused food shortages.

 Ukraine

-Between 2022 and 2023 several victory garden campaigns were established in Ukraine, after the Russian invasion of Ukraine in 2022.
+Between 2022 and 2023, several victory garden campaigns were established in Ukraine after the Russian invasion of Ukraine in 2022.

 Films

-Several countries produced numerous information films about growing victory gardens.
+Several countries produced numerous informational films about growing victory gardens.